 Brownfield Site Development to Revitalize Portland’s Historic Union Station Railyards

 Constructed in 1896, Portland Union Station is an established landmark for the city that’s easily recognizable for both it’s Romanesque and Queen Anne architecture as well as its 150-foot clock tower.
 Sitting adjacent to the Yards at Union Station project site, terra cotta and molded brick of the Union Station building – which was added to the National Register of Historic Places in 1975 – provides the basis for a cohesive motif in the neighborhood.
 Use of the rail yards contaminated the soil meaning The Yards at Union Station would be developed on a brownfield site.
 The opportunity to clean up the site for redevelopment allows for the space to be safely reinvested in the community.
 This sustainable design also includes stormwater planters, energy-efficient lighting and native plantings among other features.
-With a priority on equity the city of Portland emphasizes that its investment make sure projects address the community’s greatest unmet community needs not only in housing but in economic equity.
-With over 200 jobs created, this project also exceeds the City’s MWESB goals for diversity in contracting on its way to becoming a viable residential neighborhood in the heart of the city.
+With a priority on upward mobility, the City of Portland emphasizes that its investment make sure projects address the area’s greatest unmet community needs not only in housing but in economic opportunity.
+With over 200 jobs created, this project exceeded its own goals as a direct investment in the area on its way to becoming a viable residential neighborhood in the heart of the city.

 Located on Block 77, between East 16th and 17th Streets and East D and E Streets, in the downtown area of the City of Vancouver is an addition of affordable housing in the commercial city center.